Experience Hawaii Without the Crowds on a Kauai Honeymoon

 A little more remote and less crowded than some of the other Hawaiian islands, Kauai is a nature-loving couple's dream come true (its nickname is The Garden Island, after all).

 Outdoor activities abound, no matter what level of adventure you and your sweetheart prefer.
-From zip-lining and hiking to boating excursions and helicopter tours, a trip to Kauai is a welcome change of pace compared to some of the more crowded beach destinations you might be considering for your honeymoon.
+From zip-lining and hiking to boating excursions and helicopter tours, a trip to Kauai is a welcome change of pace compared to some of the more crowded beach destinations you might be considering for your romantic getaway.

 Kauai will check off a lot of honeymoon must-haves for couples.
-The destination offers a tropical island setting without leaving the country, and it's easy enough to reach via flights from the West Coast (though East Coast visitors will find they need to set aside at least a day for their travel time).
+This US honeymoon destination offers a tropical island setting without leaving the country, and it's easy enough to reach via flights from the West Coast (though East Coast visitors will find they need to set aside at least a day for their travel time).
 Plus, there are plenty of luxury resorts to choose from, but you won't find the intense crowds you might get in other more popular Hawaii destinations.

 While Kauai does offer a little bit of everything—history, culture, art, a food scene, outdoor activities—the real focus here is on nature.
 You'll discover that your itinerary might be a little sparse if you're not into outdoor activities like snorkeling, kayaking and hiking.